webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 However, there are also situations where the recommendation algorithm may not work effectively.
 Note that these limitations in the algorithm may cause the recommendation process to produce no results.

 <dl>
-<dt>When user has never placed an order before</dt>
+<dt>When the user has never placed an order before</dt>
-<dd>In this scenario, it is challenging to extract similar users, because the algorithm relies on user history.
+<dd>In this scenario, it is challenging to extract similar users because the algorithm relies on user history.
 Consequently, the recommendation algorithm may not operate optimally when the user has not placed any orders before.</dd>
 <dt>When the user has tried too different menus before</dt>
 <dd>Our algorithm selects menus that the user has not tried yet.
 However, if the user has a wide variety of tried menus, it becomes difficult to make recommendations.
 In such cases, the algorithm may not be able to provide suggestions effectively.
 </dd>